ch-saikumar-720/cicd-fullstack/README.md

 We can access the frontend app with http://IPofinstance:3000

+**Deployment with containers**
+Use the instance with 2CPUs t2.nano or t3.medium

 **Docker container creation for mysql:**
+Create a mysql container with the below command

 sudo docker run -d  --name mysql-container -e MYSQL_ROOT_PASSWORD=password -e MYSQL_DATABASE=kartikdatabase  -e MYSQL_USER=kartikuser -e MYSQL_PASSWORD=password -p 3300:3306 mysql:latest || true

 docker inspect containerid  # use the IP address of the mysql container and paste it in the app.py of the backend.As we are not using the localhost or external RDS so we have to use the IP address of the mysql container.

+**Backend docker container**

+Run the docker commands
+docker build -t backend .   #creates a docker images of backend docker run -d -p 5000:5000 backend  ## creates a docker container of the backend.

+use curl IPof the backendcontainer:5000  to access the backend.

+**Frontend docker container**

+docker build -t frontend .
+docker run -d -p 3000:3000 frontend

+access the frontend with IP of the instance:3000